 “I love this place (referring to the center where he receives the Focused PSS and BLN sessions); I made a lot of friends here.
 I would like to become a teacher, one day.
 In order to achieve this dream, I need to make sure I continue my education,” says Mhammad.
 “I am so happy that World Vision helped me stop working and encouraged me to start learning,” he adds.

 Several Syrian refugee children, just like Mhammad, would love to find themselves a seat in a school and receive proper education, rather than selling tissue paper on the streets of the busy Bekaa.
-Mhammad has hope for tomorrow.
-All Thanks to World Vision, in partnership with UNICEF and funding provided by the United States Government and DFID, who reached 308 street-working children in Bekaa who are at risk of the worst forms of child labor.
+Thanks to World Vision, Mhammad, as well as 308 street-working children in Bekaa who are at risk of the worst forms of child labor, have hope for tomorrowr.